MCF-Red Wing COVID-19 Response

 Education: Juvenile residents continue to receive educational services Monday to Friday.
 Depending on their cottage assignments, residents attend school in the morning or afternoon.
 Social distancing is maintained by having residents in two groups.
 This allows for more space in classrooms and at tables.
 When they are not physically in the school, residents are utilizing distance learning technology with assigned teachers going to the cottage.

-Treatment: Red Wing residents/adult inmates are still receiving and participating in their treatment programming with their assigned case managers.
+Treatment: Red Wing residents/minimum adults are still receiving and participating in their treatment programming with their assigned case managers.
 Each living unit has a mental health treatment provider assigned to provide services.

 Television: Adult residents have access to their individual televisions, and there are also televisions in common areas.
 Furniture in the common areas has been moved to ensure social distancing.
 Juvenile residents do not have individual televisions, but there are televisions located in common areas in each living unit.
 Social distancing is maintained by spreading out chairs and rotating cottage groups.